honeymath/quizlog/README.md

 ## Purpose

-The `quizlog` trace format defines a minimal, reproducible, and verifiable structure to represent the progress of AI agents executing a multi-step Python script.
+The `quizlog` is a sandbox that trace format defines a minimal, reproducible, and verifiable structure to represent the progress of AI agents executing a multi-step Python script.
 It is designed to allow stepwise interaction, resumption, auditing, and replay of reasoning processes under deterministic conditions.

 ## Key Concepts